marklcrns/ThinkVim/README.md

 # and/or
 sudo apt install zenity
 ```

+- `LanguageTools` - grammar checker

+1. Go to <https://languagetool.org/> and scroll down to _Desktop version for
+offline use_ and download the zip file
+2. Extract the `.zip` file to `$HOME` directory

 **_2._** open the nvim ,it will auto install dein and plugins,when the plugins install success,it will install coc extensions.